Course Summary

 - 1.7State reasons why a certain individual may not be suitable to facilitate some debriefing sessions

-- 1.8State the needs for a ‘whole organisational approach’ towards incident debriefing
+- 1.8State the needs for a ‘whole organisational approach’ towards incident debriefing and post incident support

 - 2.1Describe different ways which people can become involved in incident situations